iltommi/qdb-documentation/source/reference/qdbd.rst

 qdbd distribution is peer-to-peer.
 This means:

-    * The unavailability of one :term:`server` does not compromise the whole :term:`cluster`
+    * The unavailability of one server does not compromise the whole cluster
-    * The memory load is automatically distributed amongst all instances within a :term:`cluster`
+    * The memory load is automatically distributed amongst all instances within a cluster

 Each server within one cluster needs:

     * An unique address on which to listen (you cannot use the *any* address) (:option:`-a`)
-    * At least one :term:`node` within the cluster to contact (:option:`--peer`)
+    * At least one node within the cluster to contact (:option:`--peer`)

 .. note::
-    It's counter-productive to run several instances on the same :term:`node`. qdbd is hyper-scalar and will be able to use all the memory and processors of your server.
+    It's counter-productive to run several instances on the same node. qdbd is hyper-scalar and will be able to use all the memory and processors of your server.
     The same remark applies for virtual machines: running quasardb multiple times in multiple virtual machines on a single physical server will not increase the performances.